 If you don't have Word from the Office package available, LibreOffice is a good alternative.

-Creating a template that links information from the product card in feed® is a small course in itself.
-We can assist by creating a template for you based on your design proposals, or if you want to learn this yourself, take a look at the user documentation here:
+How to create a template to integrate information from product cards in feed® is a course in itself.
+We can assist in creating a template for you based on design suggestions, or if you prefer to learn it yourself, take a look at the user documentation available on Docmosis:

 Important information